TatianaMou/INST326-Project/README.md

 Each team member completed four functions: one simple, one medium, one complex, and one of their choice.
 All contributions were committed via branches and reviewed through pull requests.
 Consistent PEP 8 style and detailed docstrings were required for every function.

+The original development and testing for this project was done in Google Colab.
+For transparency, the notebook is included here:

+- `/Project_01_Functions.ipynb` (authoritative development log)